Bayesian Estimation of Cohort-Time-Stratum Specific Effects in Staggered Difference-in-Differences: The model

-The enhanced re-parametrization also simplifies the selection of priors.
-For instance, if one believes that the ATT is zero for every $t \geq s$, this can be encoded by centering the prior distribution of $\delta_{st}$ around zero.
-Similarly, ex-ante beliefs that reflect optimism or pessimism about the ATT can be constructed by concentrating the prior distribution around positive or negative values, respectively.
-Moreover, knowledge about the ATT from related studies can also be utilized.
+The reparametrization simplifies the selection of priors.
+For instance, if one believes ex-ante that the ATTs are zero for every post-period $t \geq s$, this can be encoded by centering the prior distribution of $\delta_{st,g}$ around zero.
+Moreover, knowledge about the ATTs from related studies can also be utilized.